Towards optimal doubly robust estimation of heterogeneous causal effects: DR-Learner

 \subsection{Previous Work}

-Variants of the DR-Learner have been used before, though often tied to particular estimators and not incorporating double sample splitting, which allows for model-agnostic error bounds and reduced bias. \citet{van2013targeted} (Section 3.1--3.2) appears to be the first to propose the general DR-Learner approach, i.e., flexible regressions of the pseudo-outcome \eqref{eq:pseudo} below on covariates.
-Specifically, \citet{van2013targeted} and \citet{luedtke2016super} advocate regressing the pseudo-outcome on $V \subseteq X$ to construct candidate CATE estimators, and then selecting among them with a tailored cross-validation approach \citep{van2003cross}.
-The main distinction with our work is they did not give specific error guarantees for the CATE (and did not use the same sample splitting scheme, though this is less important). \\
+Variants of the DR-Learner have been used before, though often tied to particular estimators and not incorporating sample splitting, which can allow for model-agnostic error bounds and reduced bias. \citet{van2006statistical} (Section 4.2) appears to be the first to propose the general DR-Learner approach, i.e., flexible regressions of the pseudo-outcome \eqref{eq:pseudo} below on covariates.
+Specifically, \citet{van2006statistical} (along with \citet{van2013targeted} and \citet{luedtke2016super}) advocates regressing the pseudo-outcome on $V \subseteq X$ to construct candidate CATE estimators, and then selecting among them with a tailored cross-validation approach \citep{van2003cross}.
+The main distinction with our work is they did not give specific error guarantees for the CATE. \\

-To the best of our knowledge, previous papers on the DR-Learner that do give specific error rates either employ stronger nuisance estimation conditions than we show are required, or else do not allow the CATE to be smoother than the regression functions. \citet{lee2017doubly} studied a local-linear version of the DR-Learner, but assumed the first-stage nuisance error was negligible. \citet{semenova2017estimation} and \citet{zimmert2019nonparametric} studied series and local-constant variants, respectively, but required conditions on nuisance estimation that are as restrictive as for the ATE. \citet{fan2019estimation} also studied a local-constant variant, but did not consider the case where the CATE is smoother than the regression functions.
-As mentioned in the previous section, \citet{foster2019orthogonal} considered a model-agnostic version of the DR-Learner, and gave results which are conceptually similar in the sense of giving a second-order error bound relative to an oracle.
-A crucial difference, however, is that our error rates are doubly robust, meaning that our resulting conditions for oracle efficiency are weaker when the propensity score and outcome regressions are estimated at different rates. \citet{kunzel2019metalearners} considered various method-agnostic ``meta-learners'', but not the DR-Learner; further, none of their methods are doubly robust, and so in general would be expected to inherit larger error rates from individual $\widehat\mu_a$ estimators. \\
+To the best of our knowledge, previous papers that do give specific error rates for the DR-Learner either employ stronger nuisance estimation conditions than we show are required, or else do not allow the CATE to be smoother or more structured than the individual regression functions $\mu_a$. \citet{lee2017doubly} studied a local-linear version of the DR-Learner, but assumed the first-stage nuisance error was negligible. \citet{semenova2017estimation} and \citet{zimmert2019nonparametric} studied series and local-constant variants, respectively, but required conditions on nuisance estimation that are as restrictive as for the ATE. \citet{fan2019estimation} also studied a local-constant variant, but did not consider the case where the CATE is smoother than the regression functions. \\